Hello! Welcome to Everything Is Amazing - a newsletter about curiosity, attention and wonder.

 So!

-At the time of writing, there are almost four seasons of this newsletter - well over a year’s worth - and it’s getting a bit difficult to track down everything.
+At the time of writing, there are five-and-a-bit seasons of this newsletter - covering three years, so far - and it’s getting a bit difficult to track everything down.

 You could work your way through each season, using the headings in the centre-top menu on the homepage - and I’d be thrilled if you did that!